AICoE/elyra-aidevsecops-tutorial/README.md

 - [AICoE Pipeline][8] to support your AI project lifecycle.

-All these tools are integrated with the [project-template][1], therefore most of the things are already set for you.
+All these tools are integrated with the [project template][1], so most additions are already set for you.
-One important task in order to mantain your code is to create tag on your project development lifecycle.
-Moreover in order to deploy your application you need to create a container image.
-The use of github templates integrated with bots can provide you with automated pipelines triggered depending on what you need (e.g. release (patch, minor, major), deliver container image, dependency updates).
+These bots and pipelines exist to automate many of the manual GitOps tasks.
+For example, in order to deploy your application, you may need to create a container image.
+GitHub templates integrated with bots can provide you with automated pipelines triggered depending on what you need (e.g. release (patch, minor, major), deliver a container image, or update your dependencies).

 ## Project templates

-The project template used can be found here: [project-template][1].
-It shows correlation between data scientists (e.g. data, notebooks, models) requirements and AI dev ops engineers ones (e.g. manifests).
+The project template used can be found here: [project template][1].
+It shows correlation between data scientist needs (e.g. data, notebooks, models) and AI DevOps engineers ones (e.g. manifests).
+Having structure in a project ensures all the pieces required for the ML and DevOps lifecycles are present and easily discoverable.
-Using a project template allows for shareability because anyone taking the project or look for something specific about the project can immediately identify all the resources needed.

 # Tutorial Steps